OliMarsz/Trading/README.md

 This repository will include my trading bots.
-So far I have only created a simple momentum trading bot that I plan on improving.
-I also plan on making more begginer bots soon, such as a moving average bot.
+As I just recently coded my first simple bot, the repository is fairly empty.
+Over time, I will build other simple bots while improving the ones I have already built to include more complexity.